yhoogstrate/flaimapper/README.md

 FlaiMapper will export the results as table into '*[output/FlaiMapper/SRP006788/01.a_output_flaimapper.txt](https://github.com/yhoogstrate/flaimapper/raw/master/output/FlaiMapper/SRP006788/01.a_output_flaimapper.txt)*'.

-*The SSLM version of FlaiMapper doesn't support entire reference genome alignment.*
+*The SSLM version of FlaiMapper does not support entire reference genome alignment.*

 ### Input: multiple alignments